gardener/documentation/website/documentation/guides/applications/secure-seccomp/_index.md

 scope: operator
 ---

-# Custom Seccomp profile

-## Context
+## Overview

 [Seccomp](https://en.wikipedia.org/wiki/Seccomp) (secure computing mode) is a security facility in the Linux kernel for restricting the set of system calls applications can make.

-Starting from Kubernetes v1.3.0 the Seccomp feature is in `Alpha`.
+Starting from Kubernetes v1.3.0, the Seccomp feature is in `Alpha`.
 To configure it on a `Pod`, the following annotations can be used:

 - `seccomp.security.alpha.kubernetes.io/pod: <seccomp-profile>` where `<seccomp-profile>` is the seccomp profile to apply to all containers in a `Pod`.
 - `container.seccomp.security.alpha.kubernetes.io/<container-name>: <seccomp-profile>` where `<seccomp-profile>` is the seccomp profile to apply to `<container-name>` in a `Pod`.

 More details can be found in the `PodSecurityPolicy` [documentation](https://kubernetes.io/docs/concepts/policy/pod-security-policy/#seccomp).

-## Installation of custom profile
+## Installation of a Custom Profile

 By default, kubelet loads custom Seccomp profiles from `/var/lib/kubelet/seccomp/`.
 There are two ways in which Seccomp profiles can be added to a `Node`:

 - to be baked in the machine image
-- to be added at runtime.
+- to be added at runtime

 This guide focuses on creating those profiles via a `DaemonSet`.